EGGROLLsHVN/GAG-Macro/README.md

 - Hide taskbar must be off
 - Recall wrench in hotbar slot 2
 - For seed and gear shop make sure scroller placed at the very beginning
+- Lineup according to the lineup.png image so it walks straight to middle egg
 - Run GaG_Macro Executable